 This coffee cake recipe tastes rich and decadent with a healthy twist from whole-grain flours and less sugar than most.

-I had a lot of coffee cake in my kitchen after testing this recipe several times over the past few days.
+I had a lot of coffee cake in my kitchen after testing this recipe several times.
 So I brought some to my Latin dance class to share with my fellow dancers.
 Eyebrows were raised, sighs and groans of contentment were uttered, fingers were licked.
 One taste tester asked skeptically, "THIS is gluten-free?"
 And then with suspicion, "what flours did you use?"
-Granted, these folks will eat just about anything after an hour and a half of sweaty salsa, mambo, cha cha, and son.
+Granted, these folks will eat just about anything after an hour and a half of sweaty salsa, mambo, and cha cha.
 But I still deemed it a success.

 I'm looking forward to making this gluten-free coffee cake recipe with different fruit throughout the seasons.
 I hope it becomes as beloved in your kitchen as it is in mine.
 If you give the recipe a whirl, leave a note along with a star rating below!